AnimalsHome & Garden

 Water Monitor Lizard in the wild (Caption: The Water Monitor Lizard)

 The water monitor is also known by its Latin root, Varanus Salvator.
-As one of the largest lizards in the world, it can grow to a length of nine feet and reach a weight of one hundred pounds!
-It is outsized by only two other lizards, the Komodo dragon, and the crocodile monitor.
-The Komodo can gain more weight than the water monitor, while the crocodile can grow longer – up to twelve feet!
+One of the largest lizards in the world, it can grow to nine feet and reach a weight of one hundred pounds!
+It is outsized by only two other lizards: the Komodo dragon and the crocodile monitor.
+The Komodo can gain more weight than the water monitor, while the crocodile can grow longer—up to twelve feet!

 What Does A Water Monitor Look Like?